Hypo Niederösterreich: The Prokop Controversy

 On the 29th of October in a Champions League match with 7 seconds remaining against french Metz Handball the Hypo NÖ coach, Gunnar Prokop, entered the field and tackled Metz player Svetlana Ognjenović in order to stop a counterattack.
 The score was 27–27 at the time, and he thus prevented Metz from potentially winning the match.
 Prokop got a red card, but Metz could not score and match did end in a 27-27 draw.

 Days after, on November 4th 2009, the European Handball Federation suspended Prokop from all handball related activities for three years, as well as for life for all political and administrative positions in handball and a fine of 45,000 euros.
 The club received a fine of 30,000 euroes.
 They also had 1 point deducted in the Champions League; the one point they had gained by drawing Metz.

 The fine was later reduced to 10,000 euroes and Prokop's suspension reduced to 1 year.

 After Prokop

 Gunnar Prokop resigned and was replaced by Christian Mali He was however fired after only 6 days and replaced by Oh Seong-Ok as player-coach until the end of the season.

 Afterwards Martin Matuschkowitz took over for a season.

 In 2011 Hungarian Andras Nemeth took over. in 2013 they won the EHF Cup Winners' Cup and Nemeth resigned the same season.
 He was replaced by Danish Morten Soubak.

-In 2019 they managed to not win the Austrian League for the first time since 1978, when they lost the final to WAT Atzgersdorf.
+In 2017 they managed to not win the Austrian Women's Handball Cup for the first time since 1990, when they lost to MGA Fivers.
+The year after they lost again to UHC Stockerau, but in 2019 they were back to their winning ways.
+The same year they did however not win Austrian League for the first time since 1978, when they lost the final to WAT Atzgersdorf.